til61/CSCHacks/README.md

 * We want to make an H5 role-playing game javascript.
 * We want to do this because making games is cool and it's an interesting new technology.
 * Doing this will require learning javascript.
-* We anticipate the following challenges: all the expected challenges surrounding learning a new language, problems with game debugging and just figuring out how an h5 game will work.\n
+* We anticipate the following challenges: all the expected challenges surrounding learning a new language, problems with game debugging and just figuring out how an h5 game will work.

 =======

 ## Team Information